 The SEC is also concerned about the widening gap between GAAP and non-GAAP results.
 This widening may reflect either efforts by SEC registrants to promote their stocks or to mask a deterioration in their performance or both.
 If so, then at least some non-GAAP measures may be misleading.

-The Commission may be correct in seeking to protect less sophisticated investors from this trend, but the non-GAAP disclosures do provide investment professionals with another tool to assess a company’s performance and future prospects.
+The Commission may be correct in seeking to protect less sophisticated investors from this trend, but the non-GAAP disclosures do provide investment professionals with a useful tool to assess a company’s performance and future prospects.

 S&P 500 Operating Earnings.
 Non-GAAP measures are widely communicated.
 They affect our assessments of stock market valuations, especially for key benchmarks like the S&P 500.
 Investment strategists, portfolio managers and analysts alike utilize S&P’s notion of “operating earnings”, a non-GAAP measure, in their valuation assessments of that index.

 If, in fact, S&P operating earnings exclude corporate expenses, I believe that the measure is flawed.
-I understand that S&P may be seeking to get at the underlying profit of the constituent companies’ operations, but corporate expenses have a clear impact on individual company valuations.
-In most cases, the operating segments of these large companies would have to assume many of the costs borne by their corporate headquarters to run their businesses.
+I understand that S&P may be seeking to get at the underlying profit of the constituent companies’ operations, but corporate expenses are recurring and so have a clear impact on individual company valuations.
+In most cases, the operating segments of these large companies would have to assume many of the costs borne by their corporate headquarters to run their businesses on a stand-alone basis.
 The allocation of certain expenses between corporate and the business segments is based upon individual company policies.
-So in fact, the corporate expenses of some S&P 500 companies may be included in operating earnings.
+So in fact, the corporate expenses of some S&P 500 companies may be included in S&P operating earnings.
 Accordingly, S&P’s definition of operating earnings may overstate the true profitability of index constituents.

-There is no standard definition of maintenance capital expenditures and I do not know of any company that describes how it distinguishes maintenance from growth capital expenditures.
-There is also no guarantee that the level of capital expenditures designated by a company as maintenance is sufficient to maintain its EBITDA.
+There is no standard definition of maintenance capital expenditures.
+I do not know of any company that describes how it distinguishes maintenance from growth capital expenditures.
+Consequently, investors have no assurance that the level of capital expenditures designated by a company as maintenance is actually sufficient to maintain its EBITDA.

 Likewise, some capital expenditures may be designated as growth when they might rightfully be considered maintenance.
 For example, capital expenditures incurred for a new product that is intended to replace an existing product that is becoming obsolete might be considered maintenance, because they are intended to maintain the company’s profitability by offsetting the decline in profits from the existing product.
 By similar reasoning, acquisitions made to replace old products or product lines may also be akin to maintenance capital expenditures.